 The downside of that irreverent, egalitarian ethos is an ugly affliction known as ‘tall poppy syndrome’, where people are disparaged for their perceived wealth or success or status.
 Aussies’ love of an underdog results in this scorn for a tall poppy, who is invariably cut down to size the moment they get too big for their boots.

 Australia is diverse

 Australia doesn’t have one uniform national culture because the country is made up of so many different cultures thanks to waves of migration following European colonisation in the late 18th century.
-Joining the hundreds of Indigenous groups are those early British and Irish settlers, European immigrants following World War Two, then growing Asian and African communities in recent decades.
+Joining the hundreds of Indigenous groups are those early British and Irish settlers, European immigrants following World War II, then growing Asian and African communities in recent decades.
 In fact, a quarter of Australians were born overseas, and another quarter have at least a parent born abroad, too.